800-256-5065 or 954-262-7300

-For current weather information and advisories for NSU's four campuses, please visit AccuWeather.
+For current weather information and advisories for NSU's campuses, please visit AccuWeather.

 As part of NSU's continuing effort to ensure a safe college environment, the university utilizes the NSU Emergency Notification System (ENS) or NSU Alert.

 ENS is a comprehensive communications solution that allows the University to quickly disseminate an urgent message through multiple communication mediums including:

 Emergency Notification System messages are sent to every single member of the University community who has his/ her personal contact information registered on Emergency Notification System Portal.
 Those individuals who do not have his/her personal contact information registered in the NSU Alert System will not receive ENS voice or text messages on his/ her cell phone, and may not receive ENS emails or ENS home phone messages if contact information is out of date.

 If you have not registered/updated your personal contact information, please take the time to do so right now!
 Click here for step-by-step guide to registering.